 Highly respected by his peers, Coach Newman was elected the Intercollegiate Tennis Association National Coach of the Year three times.

 Coach Newman led nine players (five women, four men) to ITA National Championships.
 Eight Tigers, four men and four women, were NCAA Division III finalists in either singles or doubles.
 A total of 51 Tiger players, 27 men and 24 women, earned All-America accolades under Coach Newman’s tutelage from 1989-2009, in Divisions I and III.

 As a Tiger player, Coach Newman became Trinity’s first tennis All-American in 1963 with Chuck McKinley (who won Wimbledon the same year).
 Coach Newman also received the honor in 1965.
 The “iron man” Coach Newman recorded a singles record of 53-2 from 1962-1965, and is still the best individual mark at Trinity.
 Coach Newman was an NCAA quarterfinalist in singles (1963) and doubles (1965, with Cliff Buchholz).
 The duo amassed a doubles record of 24-3.

 Coach Newman received a Bachelor of Science degree in mathematics from Trinity in 1965.

-Coach Newman and his wife, Linda, have been married for 51 years, and are the parents of three adult children, two daughters and one son.
-The Newmans also have eight grandchildren, and four great grandchildren.
+Coach Newman and his wife, Linda, have been married for over 50 years and are the parents of three adult children, two daughters and one son.
+The Newmans also have eight grandchildren and four great grandchildren.